lvsl123/shell-script-group/README.md

 bashrc:
 - straight from ubuntu with change in ls and command prompt (user@archlinux) colors
 - put it in your home directory and change filename to .bashrc to use the script.
 It might occur that you already have the same file in your home directory.
-Backup that file up first before using this bashrc
+Backup that file up first before using this bashrc.
+For more info please refer to your linux distribution.

 Ways to use the files:
 - adjustall: put the file along with a list of scripts that will run once you login the gui so it will do all the adjustment autonatically